vandit98/deep-learning-algorithm/2_Activation_functions/README.md

 __Advantages:__

-    ->Suitable for binary classification problems where the output needs to represent probabilities.
+Suitable for binary classification problems where the output needs to represent probabilities.

-    ->Smooth gradient, which is beneficial for optimization algorithms.
+Smooth gradient, which is beneficial for optimization algorithms.

 __Disadvantages:__

-    ->Prone to vanishing gradient problem, especially in deep networks.
+Prone to vanishing gradient problem, especially in deep networks.

-    ->Not zero-centered, which can affect optimization dynamics.
+Not zero-centered, which can affect optimization dynamics.
 #### Tanh (Hyperbolic Tangent):

 Range: Outputs values in the range (-1, 1).